Best used hybrid cars 2022

 Toyota Corolla Hybrid

 It's been on sale for long enough that there are plenty available secondhand, and most still have some of their five-year manufacturer warranty left.
-Reliability should be a strong point regardless, and the Corolla is also comfortable spacious and has a good level of standard equipment.
-You can grab a 2019 estate with even more practicality for around £14,000 with just 10,000 miles on the clock.
+Reliability should be a strong point regardless, and the Corolla is also comfortable and spacious, with a good level of standard equipment.
+You can grab a 2019 version for around £19,000 with 25,000 miles on the clock.
 Read our full Toyota Corolla review here.

 The Prius is, for many, the original hybrid and still the first one that comes to mind when you mention the word.
 On the used market, a third-generation model (2009-2015) is perhaps the most interesting prospect, due to the huge number of cars available at a wide range of price points.

-Prices range from about £6,000 for early cars, which use the very reliable 1.8-litre petrol-electric drivetrain and have decent standard kit and a spacious interior and boot.
+Prices range from below £7,000 for early cars, which use the very reliable 1.8-litre petrol-electric drivetrain and have decent standard kit and a spacious interior and boot.
 Yet the newer model that's still in production is a better car overall.
-We found a 2019 car for £15,000 with only 1,500 miles on the clock, which looks like good value.
-After all, the current Prius is incredibly comfortable, good to drive and highly efficient.
+We found a 2016 car for just under £15,000 with 25,000 miles on the clock.
+The current Prius is incredibly comfortable, good to drive and highly efficient.
 Read our full Prius used buyer's guide here.